yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 God's-Chosen turned his small pink eyes from the crowd, stared hard at the motionless High Priest, and said, "I do not want my people coerced into worshiping Bright.
 If the astrologers cannot live on free will offerings, let them work in the fields!"

-A murmur of approval started in the crowd of supplicants, and then grew to a continuous cheer as the crowd began to realize who the pale figure was&mdash;and what he had been saying.
+A murmur of approval started in the crowd of supplicants, and then grew to a continuous cheer as the crowd began to realize who the pale figure was---and what he had been saying.
 As the crowd started up the mound to gather around God's-Chosen, the High Priest moved away down the other side, his apprentices abandoning the sleds and following after him.

 Later in the astrologers' compound, the High Priest was conferring with Bright's-Second, the Chief Astrologer.